kutayuysaler/Undergrad-Projects/README.md

-## Data
+## Undergrad Projects Section

-The training and testing data for this project, as well as the step-by-step Jupyter notebook walkthrough, can be found in this directory.
+Hereby you can explore selected undergraduate projects of mine, available in PDF and step-by-step Jupyter notebook walkthrough.